cygnusb/rr-transponder-labels/README.md

  * -o - Offset for label race numbers (Default starting at 1)
  * -p - Placement offset leaving specified number of labels free (Default 0), allows for reuse of one sheet if you have less than 189 labels to print
  * -f - Output filename (Default chiplabels.pdf)
- * -c - RaceResult CSV Chipfile containing race number and Chip ID seperated by ; (no default, mandatory)
+ * -c - RaceResult CSV Chipfile containing Chip ID and Bib seperated by delimiter
+ * --delimiter - RaceResult CSV Chipfile delimiter (default ;)
+ * -e - Exclusive mode - only output labels for transponders that are present in chipfile

+There are multiple ways to run the script:

+If you want to print only transponder ids and bibs present in the chipfile use:

+`python3 chiplabels.py -c chipfile.txt`

+You can simply print numbers (20 numbers starting from 101) on the labels (Bib) using lax mode, offset and numbers to print:

+`python3 chiplabels.py -n 20 -o 100 -l`

+You can add the transponder ID in text and QR code for bibs present in chipfile.
+The following will output 20 labels with the transponder ID in text and QR code.
-Race numbers not present in Chipfile will only have the number printd
+For Bibs not present in the chipfile, only the Bib will be printed using lax mode:

+`python3 chiplabels.py -n 20 -c chipfile.txt -l`

 # Credits